-Although there are several legal acts that you should be aware of first, we're gonna present you with the best online tips to avoid spam filters when getting ready to send your very own email campaign.
+Although there are several legal acts that you should be aware of first, we're gonna present you with the best online tips to avoid spam filters when getting ready to send your very own email campaigns.
 Some of them are a bit more obvious and are already well known within the email marketing community, while some others are much more sensitive and can send even the best designed and developed email templates in the Spam folders.
 Please note that every use-case might be much different, so we always recommend hiring an email marketing agency if your marketing budget allows it.

 1. Don't use purchased, rented or scraped lists